covid19br/nowcaster/README.md

 ![](README_files/figure-gfm/no_age_data-1.png)<!-- -->

-On this filtered data, we estimate the cases already that started its date of onset of symptons but were not yet reported, so there not in the database.
+On this filtered data, we estimate the cases already that started its date of onset of symptoms but were not yet reported, so there not in the database.
 We just pass to the `nowcasting_inla` function, the dataset filtered, flag for the columns where are the `date_onset` and `date_report`, we add the flag for the function return back the epidemic